LSU-UE5/UE5-Materials/animation/README.md

 ##### `Step 14.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Download [T_Chevron_BC.tga](../Assets/T_Chevron_BC.tga) and drag it to to your **Textures | Surfaces** folder.
+Download [T_Chevron_BC.tga](../Assets/T_Chevron_BC.tga) and drag it to to your **Textures | Ppsters** folder.
 A chevron is the sign on the road that tells you that the road is curving.
 It is a simple black and white texture that we will use as a mask reusing the illumination mask material but adding functionality to the UVs.

 ![drag T_Chevron_BC to textures folder](images/chrevron.png)